#411: Things I Wish Someone Had Explained To Me Sooner About Python Transcript

 11:43 This whole conversation was motivated.

-11:50 So dead simple Python is the book I wish I had.
+11:50 So Dead Simple Python is the book I wish I had.

-11:53 And, yeah, it's, I get teased a lot.
+11:53 And yeah, it's, I get teased a lot.

-11:55 It's like dead simple and it's that thick, but it's dead simple in the same way that Python is obvious.
+11:57 But it's dead simple in the same way that Python is obvious.

 12:01 It's obvious retrospective.